Santa Cruz Lilac Hibiscus

 Hardiness Zone: 8b

 A prolific bloomer presenting large lilac-blue flowers all season, heaviest in spring; a perfect evergreen shrub for containers, borders, or as a hedge in warmer climates; an interesting summer annual in colder zones

 Santa Cruz Lilac Hibiscus features bold lilac purple cup-shaped flowers with blue overtones and white eyes along the branches from early spring to late winter, which emerge from distinctive purple flower buds.
-It has green foliage.
+It has green evergreen foliage.
 The crinkled lobed leaves remain green throughout the winter.
-The fruit is not ornamentally significant.

 Santa Cruz Lilac Hibiscus is a multi-stemmed evergreen shrub with an upright spreading habit of growth.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.

 This is a relatively low maintenance shrub, and should only be pruned after flowering to avoid removing any of the current season's flowers.
 It is a good choice for attracting bees and butterflies to your yard, but is not particularly attractive to deer who tend to leave it alone in favor of tastier treats.
 It has no significant negative characteristics.